Emily talks about her experience studying a Bachelor of Laws (Honours) combined with a Bachelor of Arts at UON.

-The Bachelor of Laws (Honours) at our Newcastle Law School is your passport to a career as a successful lawyer, or a range of other related legal professions.
+Studying the Bachelor of Laws (Honours) at our Newcastle Law School is your passport to a career as a successful lawyer, or a range of other related legal professions.
 Our law courses are tailored to provide you with a study program that will prepare you for work in diverse employment contexts.

 This degree is offered as a combined program which means you combine your Bachelor of Laws with another degree and get two qualifications in only five years of study.
-If you want to be a practising lawyer you can also complete the Graduate Diploma in Legal Practice and work as soon as you graduate.
+If you want to be a practising lawyer you can also complete the Graduate Diploma in Legal Practice and work in the legal system as soon as you graduate.

-Even if you choose not to practise law, a strong legal understanding and the ability to apply logical reasoning means that law graduates are extremely competitive for employment opportunities in a range of different sectors.
+Even if you choose not to practise law, a strong legal understanding and the ability to apply logical reasoning means that law graduates are extremely competitive for employment opportunities in a range of different career sectors.

-When you study a Bachelor of Laws (Honours) at the University of Newcastle you will graduate with a Bachelor of Laws (Honours) and a second Bachelor level degree in just five years of full-time study.
+When you study a Bachelor of Laws (Honours) degree at the University of Newcastle you will graduate with a Bachelor of Laws (Honours) and a second Bachelor level degree in just five years of full-time study.
 This means that you will have the opportunity to study a diverse range of courses in law, your second degree and chosen major.

 Whether you choose to practise law or pursue another career, the skills and extensive knowledge you acquire through this combined degree will be invaluable.
 You will graduate with skills and experience in: